 We never know what events God will use even today for His glory.
-So we should always remain faithful to perform our ordinary tasks wherever we find ourselves—and let God make them great according to His pleasure and purpose (1 Thessalonians 4:11).
+But one mind hack—one tactic that David applied—can help us: we should always remain faithful to perform our ordinary tasks wherever we find ourselves—and let God make them great according to His pleasure and purpose (1 Thessalonians 4:11).

 Our objective?
 To glorify God in the simple tasks which await us this ordinary day.